 God says I will never leave you or fail you over and over again in Scripture.

-As we wrestle with the idea of God failing you it is important that we remember God’s idea of failure is not ours.
+As we wrestle with the idea of God failing us it is important that we remember God’s idea of failure is not ours.

 How Does God See Failure?